bpt26/usher_wiki/docs/source/matUtils.rst

 `matUtils extract` is used for tasks related to selection from and conversion of mutation annotated tree (.pb) files to other formats.
 Subtrees can be queried in a number of ways, including by sample certainty or clade membership.
 Output formats include newick and VCF.
-A detailed explanation and examples usage can be found here INSERT LINK TO MATUTILS EXTRACT TUTORIAL.
+A detailed explanation and examples usage can be found :ref:`here <extract>`.

 Example Usage
 ----------